16+

 To fear is human:

-and some are afraid of a little bit of everything.
+some are afraid of water, others are afraid of confined spaces, yet others are afraid of heights, and some are afraid of a little bit of everything.

 PROBLEM 10

 Given: there is no one who is not afraid of going bankrupt.
 But people treat bankruptcy in different ways.
-Some know how to deal with it in a civilized way, how to manage their assets competently in times of trouble.
+Some know how to deal with it in a civilized way, and how to manage their assets competently in times of trouble.
 Others begin panicking, rushing around, blaming everyone else, and feeling sorry for themselves.

 Question: what happens when he suddenly finds himself facing bankruptcy?